If your AC isn’t turning on, try the below tips before calling for professional service. These might help cool things off more quickly.

 - Make Sure the Drain Pan & Lines Aren’t Clogged.
 When your AC system runs, it creates condensation that runs out of your home via a drain line.
 If the drain pan is full, and/or this line becomes clogged, it will trigger a safety switch, turning off your system.
 Unclogging with a wet/dry vac or pipe snake and clearing the blockage could easily solve the problem.

 - Look for a RESET Button.
 Some systems have a RESET switch on the outside unit.
 You can push this and see if it helps.
 If yours does not, you can turn off the system at the thermostat, wait 5 minutes and try again.
-If this works, but only temporarily…
+Note that this is only a temporary solution.

 - Look for Icy Buildup.
 If you see any icy buildup on system components, let it thaw before you try to turn the unit on.
 The bad news: This can take up to 24-hours.
 If the coil is clogged by dirt, blocking airflow, it will cause the temperature to drop and freeze up, preventing your system from running.
 Low refrigerant and improper fan operation can also cause this issue.
 In any case, if you see it you need to call a pro.